ahmad-mirsalari/TransLib/mixed_precision/fir/README.md

 ~~~~~

 - specifies the floating-point format for data, by deafult it is set to `FP32` but you can also choose `FP16` and `FP16ALT` formats. **Also, you can run the mixed-precision golden model by using `--float_type=FP_INP,FP_FIL,FP_OUT` (input,filter,output).**
-- MAC_flag is used to emulate the multiply-and-add operator available on most DSP instruction sets for embedded devices.
+- `MAC_flag` is used to emulate the multiply-and-add operator available on most DSP instruction sets for embedded devices.
 It can be true or false.
 To emulate `FP16` and `FP16ALT` behavior on PULP, true this flag.
-- vector flag to emulate SIMD vector instructions.
+- `vec_flag` to emulate SIMD vector instructions.
 It can be true or false.
 To emulate vectorized `FP16` and `FP16ALT` behavior on PULP, true this flag.
 The script will generate floating-point data and a reference output of format `fmt` (FP32/FP16/FP16ALT):